 People think I should move on, but I can’t

 It is common for other people, perhaps because they find it hard to cope with your grief, to encourage you to move on.
 People may even say that the person you loved would not have wanted you to still be grieving.

 All these comments and some of the expectations and unintentional pressure applied by other people can make you feel as if you should have moved on in some way.
-But there is no timetable for grief, or how you should feel after a particular length of time.
+But there is no timetable or timeline for grief.
 It is completely normal to feel profoundly sad for more than a year, and sometimes many years, after a person you love has died.

 How you feel depends on a range of things, including your relationship with them and your stage of life.
 It is completely normal to live with a deep sense of sadness.
 People sometimes make assumptions about what you should be doing or have done – like sorting out your friend or relative’s belongings.
 They see these activities as markers of how ‘well’ you’re doing.

 But there is no right or wrong time for doing things.
 You should only do things at the time that feels right for you.
 You might choose to sort out your friend or relative’s belongings out a little at a time.
 You might do it after three months, six months, a year, three years or more.
 You may never do it, because having your friend or relative’s belongings around you is a comfort to you.